eduardofmarcos/FastComet/README.md

 # FastComet

 ### Overview:
-An API for a shipping company.
+A NodeJS API for a shipping company.

 ### Built with: